DefinitelyNotJosh1/CS_429_Final_Project/README.md

-# Data processing stuff for a bunch of fire videos we got
+Data processing stuff for a bunch of fire videos we got HOW TO USE

-## HOW TO USE:
-We have two interactive options - the simple neural network that uses k-means clustering to give the time in a video a block is expected to catch fire/if it will catch on fire at all, and the network that predicts how long it will be until a block catches fire.
+We have two interactive options:

+Simple neural network: uses k-means clustering to give the time in a video a block is expected to catch fire, or if it will catch fire at all.

+Time prediction neural network: predicts how long it will be until a block catches fire.

-#### Simple neural network:
+Simple neural network
-1. Put an image in the image_simple directory
+Put an image in the image_simple directory.

-2. Run "image_extractor.py"
+Run image_extractor.py.

-3. Run "test_nn.py"
+Run test_nn.py.

-#### Time prediction neural network:
+Time prediction neural network
-1. Put an image in the predict_time_josh/image directory
+Put an image in the predict_time_josh/image directory.

-2. Run Predictor.py
+Run Predictor.py.

-## FILE EXPLANATION
+FILE EXPLANATION
+<details> <summary><strong>Directory Tree</strong></summary>
+plaintext
+Copy
+Edit

-### Potential_Deliverables/
+Potential_Deliverables/
     (Charts from data analysis varying wind speed and block size weight)

-### predict_time_josh/
+predict_time_josh/
 ├── FIND_BEST_MODEL/
 │   (Scripts, models, and text outputs from 7 iterations) │